pace-neutrons/Horace/documentation/add/07-sqw_redesign.md

 - Models may take additional resolution convolution function to remove artefacts from the image
 - Fit functions will be able to take Python or custom user functions

-## Migration Path

- *After each refactoring change it is essential that the unit and system tests pass; unit tests should be added for all new APIs.*

-1. Ensure system tests exist that cover the major end-to-end paths through the system (`gen_sqw`,`tobyfit`, `multifit`, `cut`, `symmetrize` etc.) and that these run and pass
-2. Extract small data and utility classes from existing SQW object updating APIs across Horace and Herbert code  where appropriate.
-New classes should be "new style" MATLAB classes.
-3. Extract `PixelData` into new class.
-All associated APIs updated.
-4. Migrate `SQW` and `DND` objects to new style classes.
-5. Review API and data in `SQW` and `DND`classes with a view to removing unrequested methods and data.
-6. Migrate save-data object to HDF format

 ## Implementation Decisions